 Making this gift is as simple as updating your beneficiary form with your bank or insurance company.
 You can designate us as the primary beneficiary for a percentage or specific amount.
 You can also make us the contingent beneficiary so that we will receive the balance of your policy only if your primary beneficiary doesn’t survive you.

-- Contact Sophie Davidson at 212-293-1343 or Plannedgiving@rescue.org for additional information on commercial annuities.
+- Contact IRC's Planned Giving Team at (212) 551-2954 or firstname.lastname@example.org for additional information on commercial annuities.

 - Seek the advice of your financial or legal advisor.

 - If you include the IRC in your plans, please use our legal name and federal tax ID.

 Legal Name: International Rescue Committee, Inc.

 Address: 122 East 42nd Street, New York, NY 10168-1289

 Federal Tax ID Number: 13-5660870

 IRC meets all 20 of BBB Wise Giving Alliance’s accountability standards.

 Charity Navigator gave the IRC its highest rating of four stars.

 A charitable remainder trust provides you or other named individuals income each year for life or a period not exceeding 20 years from assets you give to the trust you create.